Cape Spear: Lightkeepers

 In 1835, dense fog enveloped an approaching warship carrying a VIP visitor to St. John's.
 The Governor sent out several pilot boats, and a young harbour pilot names James Cantwell succeeded in locating the ship and guiding it safely into harbour.
 Asked what reward he would like, he requested the job of keeper at the Cape Spear lighthouse, then under construction.
 It had been promised to another man, Emmanuel Warre, but when Warre died ten years later Cantwell became the second keeper.
 He served for 35 years; his son Dennis, who had been his assistant, later took over and, with two intermissions, the Cantwell family kept the Cape Spear light for over 150 years.

 National Historic Site

 The original Cape Spear lighthouse is the oldest surviving lighthouse in Newfoundland and the location has been designated a National Historic Site of Canada.
 The original lighthouse building and the lightkeeper's residence have been restored to the period of 1839, and are open to the public.
 The visitor centre includes a gift shop.
 The lighthouse was designated under the federal Heritage Lighthouse Protection Act in June 2016.

 Some visitors attracted by the scenery and history have been swept away by the large and unpredictable waves at Cape Spear, prompting Parks Canada to post numerous warning signs in the area.

+Radar Station

+Cape Spear Radar Station (Prime) was a United States Army General Surveillance Ground Radar Early Warning Station in the Dominion of Newfoundland.
+It was built during World War II and responsible for monitoring air traffic from RCAF Torbay and into the Atlantic Ocean.
+It was closed in 1945.